OxalisCommunity/oxalis-ng/README.md

 * Deploy `oxalis.war` to your Tomcat `webapps` directory
 * Send a sample invoice; modify `example.sh` to your liking and execute it.
 * See the [installation guide](/doc/installation.md) for more additional details.
-* To install or replace the PEPPOL certificate, see the [keystore document](/doc/keystore.adoc).
+* To install or replace the Peppol certificate, see the [keystore document](/doc/keystore.adoc).
 * Oxalis is meant to be extended rather than changing the Oxalis source code.